-Experts from Khatib & Alami (K&A) have been tasked by the Saudi Commission for Tourism and National Heritage (SCTH) with developing a digital tool to help capture and store information about urban heritage sites throughout the vast expanse of the Kingdom, including buildings and other areas of cultural and historical interest.
+Experts from Khatib & Alami (K&A) have been tasked by the Saudi Commission for Tourism and National Heritage (SCTH) [SCTH is now part of the Ministry of Tourism] with developing a digital tool to help capture and store information about urban heritage sites throughout the vast expanse of the Kingdom, including buildings and other areas of cultural and historical interest.

 SCTH Project Applications